scaryoke/ISQA-3420/UseCases.md

 Failed End Conditions: Corporate manager receives inaccurate or invalid license and vulnerability information for the requested project packages

 Trigger: Corporate manager uploads or identifies project information to which license and vulnerability information is provided

+Use Case #2

+Title: Developer commits project

+Primary Actor: Developer

+Goal in Context: The developer is able to add code to projects.

+Stakeholders: Corporate Managers, Developers

+Corporate Project Auditor: To determine if the commits adhere to the corporations policies.

+Corporate Developer: To add code to projects that is clear, concise, and follows corporate policies.

+Project Owner: Developers

+Preconditions: System is current and functional at time of commit.

+Main Sucess Scenario: Developer's code is accurate and inline with corporate policies.
+All vulnerabilites and licenses have been addressed per policy procedure.

+Failed End Conditions: Licenses and/or vulnerabilities are not in line with corporate policy.
+Code is not accurate.

+Trigger: Developer completes code and is ready to commit.